 Above-ground pools are moderately easy to maintain as long as you keep up on the maintenance schedule.
 Simple problems that are ignored can quickly develop into complicated problems.

 Keep the pool walls and frame clean with a mild soap solution, and never use abrasives.
 Some metal parts may require a regular wax coating to prevent corrosion.
-Tiny holes and slits are easy to repair with a patch kit.
-Some above-ground pools may come with a starter patch kit.
+Tiny holes and slits are easy to repair with a patch kit, and some above-ground pools may come with a starter patch kit.
 Attend to holes and slits immediately.
-If they enlarge, they may become too large to repair by yourself.
+If they enlarge, they may become too big to repair by yourself.

 As with in-ground pools, above-ground pools' water must be treated and filtered with an electrically operated filter/skimmer system.